 Whether you work at a hospital or own your own practice, it is vital that you establish a compliance program designed to help you avoid fraud, abuse, and privacy violations.
-Federal regulations around these activities include the Anti-kickback Statute, the Stark Law, and the Health Insurance Portability and Accountability Act (HIPAA).
+Federal regulations around these activities include the

 The anti-kickback statute makes it illegal for providers (including physicians) to knowingly and willfully accept bribes or other forms of remuneration in return for generating Medicare, Medicaid or other federal health care program business.